Deviled Egg Recipe

 - There are several tricks to easy egg peeling for deviled eggs.
 First, use older eggs.
 We have chickens and if I boil the freshly laid eggs, they are impossible to peel cleanly.
 If I boil eggs which are a week or two old, they are much easier to peel.

 - Keep the eggs moist after they are cooked.
 If you take them out of the water, the inner membrane will stick to the egg white as the shell dries, and you'll have tough time peeling them cleanly.
-This is important in dry climates like the one here in Wyoming.
+This is important in dry climates.
 When I lived in humid Florida, it was much easier to boil and peel eggs.

 - If you run into trouble peeling the eggs, you can take at least one of the egg whites and mince it very, very finely, and then add it to the yolk mixture to use it.